-In thinking about the bewildering array of problems facing the new administration, it helps to remember that every twenty-five years or so for the past century and a half, the US government has adapted to a changing world by assuming broad new economic responsibilities.
+In thinking about the bewildering array of problems facing the new administration, it helps to remember that every twenty-five years or so for the past century and a half, the

 In the 1860s, Congress passed the Morrill land grant college and Homestead Acts;